New revelations and 3 other takeaways from the first Jan. 6 committee hearing

 The committee, particularly Cheney, made a strong case that Trump is a threat to democracy — a rogue and temperamental character who didn't listen to advice from anyone who disagreed about his election narrative.

-But pretty much everyone around Trump knew the truth and couldn't tame or control him.
-Not only was it his attorney general and daughter, but Fox's Hannity and Trump's press secretary, McEnany.
+But pretty much everyone around Trump knew the truth and couldn't tame or control him, not only his attorney general and his daughter, but Fox's Hannity and Trump's press secretary, McEnany.

 In new texts from Jan.
-7 revealed, Hannity tells McEnany, "No more stolen election talk" and that the 25th Amendment possibility of the Cabinet removing Trump from office was "real."
+7, Hannity tells McEnany, "No more stolen election talk" and that the 25th Amendment possibility of the Cabinet removing Trump from office was "real."

 McEnany takes it as good advice, saying, "Love that.
 Thank you.
 This is the playbook.
 THANK YOU for your help."